s2-streamstore/s2-sdk-python/README.md

   </p>
 </div>

-`streamstore` is the Python package that provides an async client for interacting with the [gRPC API](https://s2.dev/docs/interface/grpc) of [S2, the Stream Store](https://s2.dev/).
+`streamstore` is the Python package that provides an async client for interacting with [s2.dev](https://s2.dev/).

 ## Project links